rekalogika/rekalogika.dev/docs/file-bundle/13-collection.md

 :::note

-This feature is only nominally tested.
+This feature is currently only nominally tested.

 :::